matthodan/jekyll-asset-pipeline/README.md

     end
     ```

-  > *If you already added a compressor and/or a converter, you can include your template class alongside your compressor and/or converter within the same JAP module.*
+  > *If you already added a compressor and/or a converter, you can include your template class alongside your compressor and/or converter within the same JAPR module.*

   > The “self.filetype” method defines the type of bundle a template will target (either ".js" or ".css").
 The “html” method is where the magic happens.  “@path” and "@filename" instance variables are available within the class and contain the path and filename of the generated bundle, respectively.
 The template should return a string that contains an HTML tag pointing to the generated bundle via an "html" method.